-To further minimize the jerking of components in pneumatic feeders during indexing, it may be neces-sary to install an air pressure control valve.
-In some pneumatic feeder designs, such a control valve is already integrated by the machine supplier; in others an external control valve may have to be in-stalled (see Figure 18).
+To further minimize the jerking of components in pneumatic feeders during indexing, it may be necessary to install an air pressure control valve.
+In some pneumatic feeder designs, such a control valve is already integrated by the machine supplier; in others an external control valve may have to be installed (see Figure 17).

-Figure 18.
+Figure 17.
 Pneumatic feeder with integrated air pressure control valve (left) and pneumatic feeder with air pressure control valve installed afterwards (right).

-General pick and place machine optimization for LUXEON HL2Z
+General pick and place machine optimization for LUXEON HL1Z

-As there are numerous pick and place machines in the market, below is a pick and place general setup guideline to achieve good release of LUXEON HL2Z.
+As there are numerous pick and place machines in the market, below is a pick and place general setup guideline to achieve good release of LUXEON HL1Z.

 - a.
 Vacuum generally set to minimum level.
 For pick and place machine without the vacuum control and if the vacuum is too strong, check if there is a slight purge (blow) function during package release onto PCB.
 Note purging can blow away parts so extra care should be taken when using this option. - b.
-Pick-up transfer speed from reel to PCB the shorter the better as less time for the LUXEON HL2Z to be under vacuum hold. - c.
-Z-height placement as shown in Figure 19, the z-height starting point should be 1/3rd of the solder paste thickness.
-When the LUXEON HL2Z is in contact with the solder paste, it creates a certain pull force (surface tension) between the pads (solid) and the solder paste (liquid) interface.
+Pick-up transfer speed from reel to PCB the shorter the better as less time for the LUXEON HL1Z to be under vacuum hold.

+- c.
+Z-height placement as shown in Figure 18, the z-height starting point should be 1/3rd of the solder paste thickness.
+When the LUXEON HL1Z is in contact with the solder paste, it creates a certain pull force (surface tension) between the pads (solid) and the solder paste (liquid) interface.
 This will aid the release of LUXEON emitter from the tip of the nozzle.
-In some instances, one can also evaluate releasing the LUXEON HL2Z just above the solder paste. - d.
+In some instances, one can also evaluate releasing the LUXEON HL1Z just above the solder paste.
+LUXEON HL1Z is light and easily self-aligns during reflow. - d.
 For machines with nozzle head unit assembly that accommodates multiple nozzle tips, consider reducing the number of nozzles during troubleshooting.

-Figure 19.
-A proper starting point for the mounting z-height of LUXEON HL2Z is 1/3rd of the stencil thickness with reference to the top of the stencil paste, i.e. the collet should be in an under-travel position.
+Figure 18.
+A proper starting point for the mounting z-height of LUXEON HL1Z is 1/3rd of the stencil thickness with reference to the top of the stencil paste, i.e. the collet should be in an under-travel position.
 Center picture shows the optimum result for the collet height setting.
 Right picture shows over-travel position and may result in bridging of the solder paste on adjacent pads prior to reflow, increasing the likelihood of electrical shorts.

-Some examples of pick and place machines: Samsung SM421, Juki KE-2080L and Panasonic CM402.
-For pick and place operation, a good starting point is to consider the standard off-the-shelf nozzles and machine settings as shown in the figures below.
+Lumileds evaluated the following pick and place machines: Samsung SM421, Juki KE-2080L and Panasonic CM402.
+The standard off-the-shelf nozzles and machine settings are shown in the figures below.

-Figure 20.
-Standard off-the-shelf nozzle "CN065" (inner diameter 0.65 mm, outer diameter 1.2 mm) with Zirconia tip for Samsung SM421 machine.
+Figure 19.
+Standard off-the-shelf nozzle "CN065" (inner diameter 0.65mm, outer diameter 1.2mm) with Zirconia tip for Samsung SM421 machine.